Supporting Australia’s regions to manage established pest animals and weeds

 Target Species: Feral pigs

-Key Activities: This project will build the capacity of community groups to plan and undertake feral pig control work, including training for additional accredited feral pig trapping technicians, developing capability in video surveillance of pig activity and demonstrating use of techniques.
-A ‘WA Feral Pig Alliance’ will be established across Western Australia, along with state-wide feral pig strategy.
+Key Activities: This project built the capacity of community groups to plan and undertake feral pig control work, including training for additional accredited feral pig trapping technicians, developing capability in video surveillance of pig activity and demonstrating use of techniques.
+A ‘WA Feral Pig Alliance’ was established across Western Australia, along with a state-wide feral pig strategy.

 Increasing capacity for control of Large Feral Herbivores